Knuddels/TypeScript-UserApp-Server/README.md

 - Tada!

 # How to test it?
-Now you just have to follow the usual deployment process (see here: https://bitbucket.org/knuddels/user-apps/wiki/DeineErsteApp).
+Now you just have to follow the usual [UserApp deployment process](https://bitbucket.org/knuddels/user-apps/wiki/DeineErsteApp).

+# TypeScript declaration notice
+Since we dont't have a automated process to deploy the TypeScript declaration file to NPM, you have to update it manually.
+You should do this every time we change something in the UserApp API.
+You can follow the [UserApps Changelog](https://blog.knuddels.de/changelog/).